-Master's student Fernanda "Fernie" Medina (2013-2015) completed her thesis project with African skinks in the genus Afroablepharus/Panaspis.
+Master's student Fernanda "Fernie" Medina (2013-2015) completed her thesis project with African skinks in the genera Afroablepharus/Panaspis.
 This major undertaking is a continuation of a project she started as an undergraduate researcher in my lab.
 Her work was published in Molecular Phylogenetics and Evolution in 2016.
 Fernie is now working for a vet in Austin, TX.

 Master's student Frank Portillo (2010-2012) completed a thesis on the systematics of Leptopelis treefrogs from the Itombwe Plateau of eastern Congo.
 He is a coauthor on a published paper about Leptopelis fiziensis, two first-authored species descriptions were published in 2014 (Leptopelis anebos is shown below), and a major first-authored phylogenetic analysis of Leptopelis from the Albertine Rift was published in 2015.
 Frank completed a dissertation on atractaspidine & aparallactine snake systematics in 2017, and many publications are in the pipeline from his outstanding work.
 Frank is currently teaching at a local community college.